MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 # Create gMSA account

-This article describes how to create an instance of the service (a SCOM managed instance) with System Center Operations Manager functionality in Azure.
+This article describes how to create a gMSA accout and computer group, domine user account in on-premises Active directory.

-In on-premises Active directory, create gMSA account and Computer Group, domain user account.

 ## Active directory prerequisites